romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 npm run db g createUser
 ```

-In newly added file we can see such content:
+In the newly added file we can see such content:

 ```ts
 // src/migrations/*timestamp*_createUser.ts